Binh-NT51/Reflasher_uds_on_uart/ReFlasher/ReadMe.md

 ```

 ## License <a name = "license"></a>
-This tool is free to use as Continental internal tool.
-It should not be used in production.
+This tool is free to use.